 Please refer to the Troubleshooting flowchart on student enrolment guide for more details.
 The rest of this guide details two steps that you can take to check student enrolment data:

-check the student’s Spider record via Tulip to see whether they are registered on your module (see section ‘’);
+check the student’s Spider record via Tulip to see whether they are registered on your module (see section ‘Checking student enrolment, the student’s SPIDER record, on TULIP’);

-check your VITAL module to see whether the student is registered on it (see section ‘’).
+check your VITAL module to see whether the student is registered on it (see section ‘Checking VITAL to see whether the student is enrolled on module’).

 Checking student enrolment, the student’s SPIDER record, on TULIP